-"But sir, Mary, my sister, - " "Twill be hard for her at first I know; but she will realize the advantage that it will be to you, and I promise to give her a home in my own family.
+"But sir, Mary, my sister, -" "Twill be hard for her at first I know; but she will realize the advantage that it will be to you, and I promise to give her a home in my own family.
 Think well of the matter.
 I do not not ask you to decide at once.
-Dream of it to-night and tell me to-morrow; and think too, my boy, of the time when the name of found ?"
-"Yes sir, I am Fred Raymond, Mary's brother;
+Dream of it to-night and tell me to-morrow; and think too, my boy, of the time when the name of Raymond she is alive and well;" replied the astonished boy, "And you, elr, are the gentleman I drenmed of last night, and the same one Mary told me about this morning."

-Raymond "Y MAGE WELL WITH A ST "What name did you say !- Raymond ?" exclaimed a stranger, starting excitedly from his seat in the corner.
+"What name did you say !- Raymond?" exclaimed a stranger, starting excitedly from his seat in the corner.
 "Are you Fred Raymond, Mary's brother?
 Is she living-is she well?
-Where is she to be
+Where is she to be found ?"